| | |

 Do bees have teeth?

-Although bees don’t have teeth, they have mandibles, or jaws, which have rounded points for chewing their way out of their cell, chomping up beeswax, nectar, and more.
+Although bees don’t have teeth, they have mandibles or jaws.
+These have rounded points for chewing cell cappings and beeswax.